 Birmingham AL’s St. Paul and the Broken Bones have been building a lot of momentum lately, and what better place to blow off a bunch of steam than in their beach backyard.
 Paul Janeway’s vocals are a freak of nature.
 Dressed in a full suit in 90-degree heat, St. Paul and his seven-piece soul band disciples, the Broken Bones, blew the crowd away at the overflowing BMI Stage.
 His vocal range would give Al Green’s a good run for its money as he took a bunch of jaw-dropped onlookers to church on this Sunday Best Buzz highlight.
 Check them out this summer, they’re going to be big time.

 Asli Omar from The Tontons wins Best Looking Artist in a weekend full of seriously good looking people.
 Asli was excited to be back in the south, she studied painting at the Savannah College of Art and Design, but her passion has always been in music.
-Her hair, her skin, her smile, her voice — everything about her is drop dead gorgeous.
+Her hair, smile, voice, everything about her is drop dead gorgeous.
 I was in love.